 Send Us Email Now

-We're Stevens Memorial Library — The Town of Ashburnham, MA's public library.
+We're the Stevens Memorial Library — Ashburnham, MA's public library.

-Stevens Memorial Library's located in the restored Dolly Whitney Adams School in Ashburnham Center on Memorial Drive off Chapel Street.
+Stevens Memorial Library is in the restored Dolly Whitney Adams School in Ashburnham Center, Memorial Drive off Chapel Street.

 Ashburnham's library is a town-wide resource for educational, cultural, historical and recreational print and electronic information for citizens, businesses and residents of Ashburnham, MA and neighboring communities.